Masih (title): Historical background

 It was a common practice in the ancient Near East to confer kingship to new rulers by anointing them, rather than by crowning them.
 It is in this context that the Hebrew term Māshīaḥ (Messiah, meaning "anointed") was originally used, referring to an eschatological figure who was expected to rise from the royal line of David and who would rule like a divine king, being God's 'anointed one'.
-Among Christians, Jesus was recognized as fulfilling this role of Messiah, and the authors of the New Testament generally referred to Jesus as Iēsous Khristos ("Jesus Christ" or "Jesus the Messiah") or as Khristos Iēsous ("the Christ Jesus" or "the Messiah Jesus").
+Among Christians, Jesus was believed to fulfill this role of Messiah, and the authors of the New Testament generally referred to Jesus as Iēsous Khristos ("Jesus Christ" or "Jesus the Messiah") or as Khristos Iēsous ("the Christ Jesus" or "the Messiah Jesus").

 In the Quran

 In the Quran, however, the original meaning of the word masīḥ as "anointed" seems to play no role of significance, and the term appears to have simply become a title commonly affixed to Jesus' name, not unlike the usage of the word 'Christ' in English.
 Although many interpreters of the Quran did recognize the Arabic word masīḥ (derived from masaḥa, 'to wipe', 'to touch', 'to stroke', 'to anoint') as meaning "anointed", they did not connect the concept of being anointed with a Davidic messianic figure.

 Many interpretations of the word existed.
 The Arabic lexicographer Fairuzabadi (1329–1414) listed no less than 49 different meanings for the title al-Masīḥ as elaborated by Quranic exegetes.
-Most exegetes understood the word to be equivalent to the passive participle of the root m-s-ḥ, meaning 'wiped', 'touched', 'anointed'.
+Most exegetes (correctly) understood the word to be equivalent to the passive participle of the root m-s-ḥ, meaning 'wiped', 'touched', 'anointed'.
 Interpretations based on this derivation included that Jesus had been 'touched' by the wing of the archangel Gabriel at birth in order to safeguard him from Satan, that he had been 'anointed' with oil (as all the prophets in Islamic tradition), or that he had been 'anointed' with the blessing (Arabic: Baraka) of God.